Phi Phi Islands and Maya Bay Day Trip from Krabi

 Note: While Pi Leh Lagoon and the color of the water is beautiful, it was pretty crowded with boats, so we had to stay close to our boat and swim in a bit smaller area than we’d loved to.
 Still, it was very much enjoyable.

-Arijana Tkalcec in Pi Leh Lagoon, Phi Phi Islands
+Arijana Tkalcec in Pi Leh Lagoon, Phi Phi Islands - Phi Phi Islands day tour from Krabi - Maya Bay day tour from Krabi

 3. Viking Cave

-The swiftlet bird nests cost a lot of money and are used in bird’s nest soup in many SEA countries like Thailand, Vietnam, Cambodia, Malaysia, and in China.
+The swiftlet bird nests cost a lot of money and are used in bird’s nest soup in many SEA countries like Thailand, Vietnam, Cambodia, Malaysia, and China.
 Moreover, bird’s nests have been consumed by royalty for centuries as the most luxurious, priceless, and nutritious food.

-Need a reliable Thailand mobile package to stay online?
+Need a reliable mobile package to stay online in Thailand?

 We recommend affordable eSIM packages from Thailandesim, where you also get a local number for ride-hailing and other services.